-The beauty of the Way of the Alcoholic is that each traveler finds their own way home, embodying their own unique encounter with Ultimate Reality and the Absolute.
-This involves surrender, acceptance and humility.
-We should be wary of those who are filled with certainty about their particular God.
+The beauty of the Way of the Alcoholic is that each traveler finds their own way home, embodying their own unique encounter with Ultimate Reality.
+This involves surrender, acceptance and humility – letting go of the things that chain us to our Ego and our many attachments.
+But we should also be wary of those who are filled with certainty about their particular God.
 Nothing in life is certain.
 And real faith requires honest doubt.
 The greater the doubt, the greater the awakening.
 The smaller the doubt, the smaller the awakening.
 No doubt, no awakening.

-In truth God isn’t a concept, God is an experience – and once you have had the experience you can’t forget it – you just want it back again.
-Remember that sense of oneness with the world you may have had as a child?
-Have you caught yourself feeling happy for no reason at all?
+Arrived here, God isn’t a concept, God is an experience that you may have – and once you have had the experience you can’t forget it.
+Remember that sense of oneness with the world you had as a child?
+Have you caught yourself feeling happy for no particular reason at all?
 That is the best kind of happiness because it is not contingent on anything.
 We find this feeling in sobriety.
 The Way in all traditions is characterized by the urge to transcend one’s own small world and to quench our thirst for deeper meaning and purpose in life.

-Many of us have a hard time with this notion of a Higher Power because we think we need the most exquisite definition of God or the perfect idea of God to guide us in sobriety.
-Ironically, it is only when we stop trying to think our way to the Higher Power and surrender to spontaneous experience that the Absolute appears – and most profoundly keeps re-appearing!
+Many of us have trouble with this notion of a Higher Power because we think we need the most exquisite definition of God or the perfect idea of God to guide us in sobriety.
+Ironically, it is only when we stop trying to think our way to the Higher Power and surrender to spontaneous experience that a shift in consciousness or breakthrough appears – and most profoundly keeps re-appearing!
 There’s a wonderful aphorism in Buddhism: “Nirvana that is grasped is Samsara.
 And Samsara that is not grasped is Nirvana.”
 Along The Way, we find letting go is the easiest thing in the world.
 We just open our hand and let go of the thing we are holding.
 So there is only this: If you want something so badly (Higher Consciousness for example) that you grasp it – then you only succeed in turning it into Samsara – that is to say something heavy that you have to carry around with you.
 And if you don’t grasp it – you’re free.